leehm00/Reading-Notes--Awesome-KV-Cache-Compression/Pruning_Evicting_Sparse_Compression/PyramidInfer: Pyramid KV Cache Compression for High-throughput LLM Inference.md

 - **Integration with Other Techniques**: Investigate how PyramidInfer can be combined with other non-KV-cache compression methods, such as Deepspeed, to further enhance efficiency.
 - **Generalization to Other Models**: Extend the application of PyramidInfer to other types of models and architectures beyond LLMs to see if similar benefits can be achieved.

-## Conclusion
-PyramidInfer presents a promising solution for optimizing the deployment of LLMs in resource-constrained environments by efficiently compressing the KV cache.
-The method addresses the critical issue of high GPU memory usage and improves throughput, making it a valuable contribution to the field of LLM inference.